Storyville (nightclub): Chronology

-Originally a jazz club, it was named after Storyville district of New Orleans.
+Originally a jazz club, it was named after the Storyville district of New Orleans.
 It was first located in the 1940s at the Copley Square Hotel, but soon relocated to Harvard Square.

 In 1950 it was relocated again to the ground floor of the Hotel Buckminster in Kenmore Square.

 In 1953, Storyville was relocated to the Copley Square Hotel, at street level.

-In 1959, Storyville moved to the Bradford Hotel on Tremont St. for one year.
+In 1959, Storyville moved to the Bradford Hotel on Tremont Street for one year.

-In the 1970s, under the glow of the historic Citgo sign, Kenmore Square, Storyville was located nearThe Rathskeller, Where It’s At, Lucifer’s, and Psychedelic Supermarket.
+In the 1970s, Storyville was located in Kenmore Square near venues The Rathskeller, Where It’s At, Lucifer’s, and Psychedelic Supermarket.

 In 1983 and 1984, at 645 Beacon Street, Storyville hosted performers such as the Del Fuegos, Bush Tetras, Til Tuesday, Barrence Whitfield & the Savages, and the Violent Femmes.

-Present day Locations
+Present-Day Locations

 The space that housed Storyville at Hotel Buckminster in Kenmore Square is now occupied by a Pizzeria Uno restaurant.

-In September 2011, at the Copley Square Hotel, a new nightclub opened, using the name Storyville, 90 Exeter Street.
+In September 2011, at the Copley Square Hotel, a new nightclub opened, using the name Storyville.